 When it’s time for some action, you can rent a kayak and explore the lagoon.
 You can even just use your feet, and walk over the shallow waters for a small break on a golden sandbar.

 The best swimming in this part of the island is off the Aitutaki Lagoon Resort, where you can come as a daytripper if you join them for lunch.
 With a few other resorts nearby, food and drinks shouldn’t be a problem.

-For a special evening, book a spot in an ‘island night’ show.
-Cook Islanders love to sing, dance and play with fire – combining all three with a delicious buffet dinner in an island night show.
+For a special evening, book a spot on an ‘island night’ show.
+Cook Islanders love to sing, dance, and play with fire – combining all three with a delicious buffet dinner in an island night show.
 The best island night in Aitutaki is at the Tamanu Beach Resort every Thursday.
-Dinner starts at 6:30pm with a huge selection of local dishes and western delights, including of course the ikamata.
+Dinner starts at 6:30 pm with a huge selection of local dishes and western delights, including of course the ikamata.

 After dinner, local dancers take center stage, performing traditional Cook Islands dancing to the sound of the beating drums.
 Guests will have a go as well, with ladies shaking their hips and men twisting their knees like Elvis Presley doing the ‘twist’.

 The highlight of the show is the spectacular fire dancing.
 The boys are quick with their hands and somehow manage to get into super difficult formations despite the blazing fire.
 Kids, don’t try this at home.

 The island night in Tamanu Beach is a great way for couples to spend a romantic evening and even for families with small children.
 If you can’t manage to attend an island night in Aitutaki, you can do so in Rarotonga, where the shows are a lot more extravagant.